Lutherkirche (Erfurt)

 How long should I spend visiting?

-You should plan to spend approximately one to two hours at Lutherkirche to fully appreciate its architecture and significance.
+Plan to spend about one to two hours at Lutherkirche to fully appreciate its architecture and significance.

 Can I buy tickets online?